ClojureBridgeMelbourne/curriculum/outline/first-program.md

 By the end of these instructions, you will have the following installed:

 * The Heroku Toolbelt, a program for putting your Clojure application on the web
+* Git, a program for managing your program's code, which is included in the Heroku Toolbelt

 ### Instructions by operating system